 More frequent and unpredictable tides, higher seas and erratic precipitation are altering the agricultural landscape in and around the Venetian Lagoon, with rising cropland soil salinity pushing once common crops out of production.
 The loss of key foods and ingredients, the lack of jobs for farmers and growing property speculation by the tourism industry are just some of the risks posed by this environmental shift.

 But what is a problematic condition for some plants provides an opportunity for others.
-Glasswort and other halophiles grow spontaneously on the salty soil of coastal agricultural land.
+Glasswort and other halophites grow spontaneously on the salty soil of coastal agricultural land.

-Literally “salt-loving plants”, these species are endemic of the Lagoon and have already contributed to the prosperity of Venice and other lagunar towns before being obliterated from the local culture.
-Now inhabiting saltmarshes and abandoned farmlands, halophiles are environmental pioneers that hold the potential to renegotiate farming and food consumption in the Venetian Lagoon within a new tidal condition.
+Literally “salt plants”, these species are endemic of the Lagoon and have already contributed to the prosperity of Venice and other lagunar towns before being obliterated from the local culture.
+Now inhabiting saltmarshes and growing portions of farmlands, halophiles are environmental pioneers that hold the potential to renegotiate farming and food consumption in the Venetian Lagoon within a new tidal condition.

 By liaising with research and public institutions, The Tidal Garden currently envisages the creation of a supply chain that integrates the existing agricultural infrastructures and knowledge to revive active and sustainable stewardship of the landscape.
 Since 2021, we have been working with the Municipality of Cavallino-Treporti and local farmers on developing a communal adaptation strategy to the expanding portions of brackish soils in the area.
 Our collaboration aims at expanding the cultivation of halophytes for greater food sovereignty and resilience to climate change in the area.